Info Agency Main Banner Content

 Source: Peat, Wilbur D. Portraits and Painters of the Governors of Indiana 1800-1978.
 Revised, edited and with new entries by Diane Gail Lazarus, Indianapolis Museum of Art.
 Biographies of the governors by Lana Ruegamer, Indiana Historical Society.
 Indianapolis: Indiana Historical Society and Indianapolis Museum of Art, 1978.

-Visit Blogging Hoosier History to learn about the lost portrait of Gov. Ralston's wife, Jennie Ralston.
+Visit the Indiana History Blog to learn about speculation regarding Ralston's ties to the Ku Klux Klan and the lost portrait of Ralston's wife, Jennie Ralston.